jamie-brannan/hundred-days-swift/07__consolidation_iii/d032__notes.md

 >* Create your `UIAlertController` with the style `.alert`, then call `addTextField()` to let the user enter text.
 >
 >* When you have a new shopping list item, make sure you `insert()` it into your `shoppingList` array before you call the `insertRows(at:) `method of your table view – your app will crash if you do this the wrong way around.

+>You might be tempted to try to use `UIActivityViewController` to **share the finished shopping list by email,** but if you do that you’ll hit a problem: you have an array of strings, not a single string.
 >
->You might be tempted to try to use `UIActivityViewController` to share the finished shopping list by email, but if you do that you’ll hit a problem: you have an array of strings, not a single string.
->
->There’s a special method that can create one string from an array, by stitching each part together using a separator you provide.
+>There’s _a special method that can create one string from an array, by stitching each part together using a separator you provide_.
 I’ll be going into it in project 8, but if you’re keen to try it now here’s some code to get you started:

 ```swift
 let list = shoppingList.joined(separator: "\n")
 ```

 >That will create a new list constant that is a regular string, with each shopping list item separated by “`\n`” – that’s Swift’s way of representing a new line.

+  - [x]  make a share list by email bottom button action

+Did it! :tada: